nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

 3a.
-The given index is invalid
+The edit task request has invalid format

 > 3a1.
 MustDoList shows an error message <br>
+  Use case resumes at step 3

+3b.
+The given index is invalid

+> 3b1.
+MustDoList shows an error message <br>
-  Use case resumes at step 2
+  Use case resumes at step 3

 #### Use case 9: Undo task